Billy Summers: Plot

-Billy and Alice stay for a long time at Bucky's place, where their relationship grows, and Billy finishes writing his book to bring it all the way up to the present.
-Meanwhile, he learns that Frank Macintosh lives, but suffers from extreme seizures caused by the pain Billy inflicted upon him.
-When it's finally time to deal with Roger, Alice takes photos of herself dressed up as a teenager to send to Roger to entice him into a meeting.
-Roger takes the bait, and Alice and Billy show up at his estate, and Alice shoots and kills Roger.
-During their escape, Marge Macintosh appears and shoots Billy, hoping to take revenge on what he did to her son.
-Billy is wounded, and when he and Alice get back to their hotel, Billy thinks about how he's bad for Alice, and she's better off being free from an outlaw lifestyle.
-He leaves with the hopes of becoming a full-time writer, and maybe even being able to atone for the things he's done in his life.
+Billy and Alice stay at Bucky's place, where their relationship grows.
+Billy finishes writing his book to bring it all the way up to the present.
+Meanwhile, he learns that Frank survived his assault, but suffers from seizures caused by the injury inflicted by Billy.
+When it is finally time to deal with Roger, Alice takes photos of herself dressed up as a teenager to entice Klerke into a meeting.
+Klerke takes the bait, and Alice and Billy show up at his estate, where Alice kills Klerke.
+During their escape, Frank's mother Marge appears and shoots Billy for revenge.
+Billy is wounded, and when he and Alice get back to their hotel, he tells her that she's better off not being involved in his lifestyle.
+He leaves with the hopes of becoming a full-time writer, and maybe even being able to atone for his past misdeeds.

-Then, in the final chapter, it is revealed that the last part of Billy's story was in fact written by Alice as Billy died from his wounds, and Alice wrote it to convey his thoughts, and how she wished he would have survived.
+Then, in the final chapter, it is revealed that the last part of Billy's story was in fact written by Alice as Billy died from his wounds, and Alice wrote it to convey his thoughts and to write a scenario where he survived.